Baron Mordo: Fictional character biography

-During the "Death of Doctor Strange" storyline, Baron Mordo appears with Kaecilius at the Sanctum Sanctorum where Wong, Doctor Voodoo, Zelma Stanton, and the Ghost of Bats the Dog find Doctor Strange dead.
-Wong accuses Baron Mordo of this crime as he states that somebody stole this opportunity from him.
-Just then, a classic version of Doctor Strange arrives having sensed that the worst has happened and asks what year is it.
-When the Three Mothers show up upon tracking Clea to the Sanctum Sanctorum, Baron Mordo and Kaecilius take their leave.
-Baron Mordo's castle is raided by Classic Doctor Strange, Clea, and Wong when they suspect that he stole the Eye of Agamotto and the Cloak of Levitation.
-Baron Mordo gives them the items stating that he wasn't the one who stole them, the investigators accepting this claim as he still denies killing Strange where Mordo's ego would have driven him to admit his guilt if he actually was responsible at this point.
-In New Umarria, Antarctica, Classic Doctor Strange, Clea, and Magik arrive and meet with Baron Mordo, Kaecilius, Aggamon, Tiboro, and Umar where he puts them through a murder mystery that involved bringing up why the inter-dimensional warlords fled to Earth and the framing of Baron Mordo.
-He concludes that Kaecilius is responsible for Doctor Strange's murder as Kaecilius plans to make Baron Mordo "squeal with all the agonies of the Purple Dimension" and then kill Classic Doctor Strange again with Doctor Strange's own powers.
-Baron Mordo later helps Doctor Strange, Classic Doctor Strange, Clea, Magik, Aggamon, Tiboro, and Umar in fighting the Peregrine Child and the Three Mothers.
+In the "Death of Doctor Strange" storyline, Mordo is accused of killing Doctor Strange.

 Powers and abilities

 Baron Mordo has vast magical abilities derived from his years of studying black magic and the mystic arts.
-He can manipulate magical forces for a variety of effects, including hypnotism, mesmerism, thought-casting, and illusion casting.
+He can manipulate magical forces for a variety of effects, including hypnotism, thought-casting, and illusion casting.
 He can separate his astral form from his body, allowing him to become intangible and invisible to most beings.
 He can project deadly force blasts using magic, can teleport inter-dimensionally, and can manipulate many forms of magical energy.
 He can tap extra-dimensional energy by invoking entities or objects of power existing in dimensions tangential to Earth's through the recitation of spells.
 He can also summon demons, but often does not have enough power to force them to do what he wants them to do.

 Baron Mordo has some knowledge of a karate-like martial art form, and has an extensive knowledge of magical lore.

 Other versions

 Mutant X

-Baron Mordo appears in the last issue of Mutant X, being referred to as the 'Ancient One'.
-He is still considered a villain, though he allies himself with other heroes and villains in order to stop the Beyonder/Goblin Queen entity.
+An alternate universe variant of Baron Mordo from Earth-1298 appears in Mutant X #32.